 Choosing someone who adheres to the Payment Card Industry’s Data Security Standards (PCI DSS) means that your nonprofit ensures safe donor payments.
 This also means that your supporter’s money is less likely at risk for data breaches and security.

-Without PCI DSS, your nonprofit will be putting your donor’s information and the organization’s data at high risk.
+Without PCI DSS, your nonprofit will put your donor’s information and the organization’s data at high risk.
 Additionally, your organization may face fines for non-compliance.

-→ Frequently Asked Questions about Nonprofit Payment Processing:
+Frequently Asked Questions Related to Nonprofit Payment Processing:

-Qn 1: Do nonprofits Pay Credit Card Processing Fees?
+Qn 4: Do Nonprofits Pay Credit Card Processing Fees?

-Qn 2: How do Nonprofits Pay for Services?
+Qn 5: How Do Nonprofits Pay for Services?

 Nonprofits get revenue from grants, memberships, and donations.
 Some revenue may also come from selling branded merchandise from which they pay for their expenses.

-Qn 3: How do Nonprofits Accept Credit Cards?
+Qn 6: How Do Nonprofits Accept Credit Cards?

 Nonprofits accept credit card payment either through a third-party payment processor, through a merchant account, or through the software that also processes the payment.

-Qn 4: Which Payment Gateway is Best for Nonprofits?
+Qn 7: Which Is the Best Payment Processing Tool for Nonprofits?

-Having a payment gateway that allows you to process donations securely, conveniently, and affordably is crucial.
-With GETTRX as a payment processor and its donation platform, Causing, you can be assured that your donations and payments from your supporters are safe and will be transferred securely.
+Having a donation processing that allows you to process transactions securely, conveniently, and affordably is crucial.
+With GETTRX as a payment processor and its donation platform, Cauzing, you can be assured that your donations and payments from your supporters are safe and will be transferred securely.

-Qn 5: What Payment Processing Security Features do you Need?
+Qn 8: What Payment Processing Security Features Do You Need?

-- PCI compliance: By following the PCI Standards for data storage, transmission, and processing, a payment processor can have better prevention from frauds.
+PCI compliance: By following the PCI Standards for data storage, transmission, and processing, a payment processor can have better prevention from fraud.